Are you a life scientist but looking to start your own business?

 Have you ever asked these questions to yourself?

 If yes, then congratulations.
-You are at the right spot and this guide on Bioentrepreneurship is for you exactly.
+You are in the right spot and this guide on Bioentrepreneurship is for you exactly.

 To make things easier, We have divided this guide into several sections.